Dawgsrlife/UTM/.docs/prompting-guides/complete-problem-set-prompt-template.md

 - [ ] All variables and notation defined
 - [ ] All cases handled explicitly
 - [ ] Professional LaTeX presentation
+- [ ] **Zero rough work or thought process in final output**

 ## Output Format

-Provide solutions in [FORMAT - e.g., "LaTeX document", "Markdown", "Jupyter Notebook"].
+Provide solutions in the format that best matches the assignment (LaTeX, Markdown, etc.).

 For LaTeX documents:
 - Use proper document structure (documentclass, packages, etc.)